hwirth/may_first/README.txt

 !
 Fix background image (is not properly "endless", also copyright) !
 Use correct BPP
 ~ Rewrite: scene.c: Proper OpenGL usage
+~ Improve: Multiple sounds played at the same time --> not all played.
 > Full documentation
 > Improve CPU usage (Certain calculations are done quite expensively right now)
 > Portability (Mac, Windows, Linux, some Mobiles)